aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/compress-3d-scenes/_index.md

 Repeat the above steps for any additional objects you wish to include in the scene.
 Each object will be stored in the same compressed container, keeping the overall file size low.

+## Tips and Best Practices
+- **Choose the right texture format** – PNG and JPEG are already compressed; avoid BMP when possible.
+- **Reuse geometry** – Instancing the same mesh reduces duplicate data before compression.
+- **Stream large scenes** – Enable streaming with `AmfSaveOptions.setEnableStreaming(true)` to avoid `OutOfMemoryError`.
+- **Validate the output** – Load the saved AMF file back into a `Scene` object to ensure nothing was lost during compression.

 ## Common Issues & Solutions
 | Issue | Cause | Fix |
 |-------|-------|-----|